 Everybody feels low from time to time.
 When low mood persists for a significant time, and affects our thinking and behavior, we call it depression.

 Marcy is 36 and works as a graphic designer for an advertising firm.
 Marcy had been in a relationship with Tim for seven years but they broke up six months ago and she is struggling to carry on as normal.
-She has lived in the town for two years, after moving here when Tim got a promotion at work.
+She has lived in the town for two years, after moving here when Tim got a new job.

 Since the breakup Marcy has been feeling devastated and worthless.
 She struggles to get the motivation to go to work and has had a lot of time off sick.
 She thinks her manager wants to get rid of her.